Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Experimentation

-Consequently, we will make use of the 720 measurements to impose a baseline in order to make a first evaluation of the ES approach.
-We now start the analysis of the ES approach by first evaluating the performance of the EA with the PM operator and then the performance of the GA with the SBX and PM operators.
+Any other method that seeks to outperform a general search must aim not only to reduce as much as possible the number of measurements, but also to be able to find the optimal eigenpolarizations of each system for any given trial and optical element.
+In consequence we will make use of the 6,000 measurements to impose a baseline in order to make a first evaluation of both approaches.
+We now start the analysis on the performance of the EA with the PM operator and then the performance of the GA with the SBX and PM operators.